Behold! A Great Force Comes

 Thy rays encompass the lands to the limit of all that thou hast made:

-As thou art (the giver of life upon the earth), thou (shines upon all that thou has made);
+As thou art (the giver of life upon the earth), thou (shines upon all that thou

 (Thou) subduest thy creations (for) thy beloved son--Man.